-How To Get Clear on What You Believe
+How to Get Clear on What You Believe After Leaving Religion

 Photo by Patrick Janser on Unsplash

 I’ve recently been through a spiritual crisis, though it wasn’t as extreme as some I’ve read about online.
 It’s just that, after a series of events, I came to a place where I didn’t know what was right and wrong anymore.
-I didn’t know what I was supposed to believe or what God expected of me.
+I didn’t know what I was supposed to believe or what my Higher Power expected of me.

-Through a lot of soul-searching and time spent alone and in meditation, I have finally gotten through this crisis.
+Through a lot of soul-searching and time spent alone and in meditation, I have finally gotten through the worst of this crisis.
 Now I feel like I’m practicing a more authentic version of my personal spirituality, though there is still room for improvement as I’m sure there always will be.
+But one thing that happened as a result of this self-discovery journey is that I ended up walking away from religion even though I used to be deeply religious.
+Now consider myself spiritual not religious.

 I offer more details about what led to my spiritual crisis in this post.
-Here, I want to talk about something that helped me get through the crisis: firmly establishing what I believe.
-To get through a spiritual crisis like the one I went through, you have to be clear on what you believe.
+Here, I want to talk about something that helped me get through it: firmly establishing what I believe.
+To regain your spiritual bearings after leaving religion, especially if you’ve been religious for a long time, it’s helpful to start by getting clear on what you believe.
+Some people may refer to this process as “deconstruction,” but I prefer to think of it as just clarification of your beliefs.
 This is a breakdown of the process that helped me do that, though when I did it, the steps were not so explicit.

 1. State your beliefs.